rafaroca/sealedsecrets-workflow/README.md

 If you want to reach the cluster directly from your host, you need to enable an Ingress Controller on your cluster.
 There is [extensive documentation](https://minikube.sigs.k8s.io/docs/tutorials/nginx_tcp_udp_ingress/) on how to do this on Minikube.

+## Preparing the git repository for GitOps

+- Fork this GitHub repository
+- Clone the repository to your local machine
+- Create a Personal Access Token on the [GitHub Developer Settings](https://github.com/settings/tokens).
+It needs the `write:public_key` scope to create a new public key for itself.

 ## Installing flux

-Install the `flux` command line tool as explained in the [flux installation documentation](https://fluxcd.io/docs/installation/#install-the-flux-cli).
+- Install the `flux` command line tool as explained in the [flux installation documentation](https://fluxcd.io/docs/installation/#install-the-flux-cli).

-- Clone this GitHub Repository
-- Create a Personal Access Token on the [GitHub Developer Settings](https://github.com/settings/tokens).
-It needs the `write:public_key` scope to create a new key for itself.
-- Install flux with `flux bootstrap github --owner=<your_user_name> --repository=sealedsecrets-workflow --path=cluster`
+- Bootstrap your local minikube cluster with `flux bootstrap github --owner=<your_user_name> --repository=sealedsecrets-workflow --path=cluster`

+This will set up your minikube cluster with the configuration that is contained within the `cluster` path of your GitHub repository.
+Your cluster will periodically check for changes on GitHub.

 ## Create a sealed secret